Health Insurance eligibility requirements and coverage effective dates vary by employee type.

 Pre-tax Contribution Program

-Health insurance contributions are deducted from payroll checks on a pre-tax basis, unless the employee specifically declines in writing to participate in the Pre-Tax Contribution Program (PTCP).
-The Pre-tax Contribution Program Fact Sheet contains important information on this topic.
+Health insurance contributions are deducted from payroll checks on a pre-tax basis if an employee elects in writing to participate in the Pre-Tax Contribution Program (PTCP).